Return of the Saint: Production

 Unlike the earlier series, Return of the Saint did not adapt any Charteris stories; however, several teleplays (such as "The Imprudent Professor" and "Collision Course") were adapted as novels that were credited to Charteris but written by others.
 A number of Saint books were reprinted with covers depicting Ogilvy as Templar as a tie-in with the series; these collectable volumes carried the Return of the Saint title.
-The adaptation of "Collision Course", retitled Salvage for the Saint was published in 1983 (several years after the series ended) and was the 50th and final Saint book to be published in a series of publications dating back to the 1920s.
+The adaptation of "Collision Course", retitled Salvage for the Saint, was published in 1983 (several years after the series ended) and was the 50th and final Saint book to be published in a series of publications dating back to the 1920s.

+On a commentary on one of the episodes on the Australian DVD release of the series in 2004, it was revealed that the production ran into difficulties very soon after location shooting in Italy began during spring 1978.
+The Italian-employed crew were found to have a different work ethic and a significant language barrier, which led to substantial delays in shooting and a budget over-run.
+The head of ITC, Lew Grade, agreed to rechannel some of the money that he had kept back for a possible third season of Space: 1999 so as to plug the budget gap, while the Italian crew were sacked and ITC sent an additional British crew over to Italy to complete the shooting.
+This move enraged the series' Italian TV co-backer RAI, which had insisted that Italian crews should work on the production in Italy.
+To appease RAI, Grade gave it the remainder of the Space: 1999 money with which to shoot its own series with little or no input from ITC.
+This series – Seagull Island, starring Jeremy Brett and Prunella Ransome – was filmed in Italy during the summer of 1979, but was not transmitted by ITV until summer 1981, some two years after it had been made.

 TV movie

-The two episodes from the "Collision Course" were also re-edited together to form the syndicated television movie titled The Saint and the Brave Goose.
+The two "Collision Course" episodes were also re-edited together to form a syndicated TV movie, titled The Saint and the Brave Goose.